Mike Davis (basketball, born 1960): Coaching career

 Davis began his coaching career as an assistant at Miles College in Fairfield, Alabama.
 After one season at Miles College, Davis relocated to Venezuela, directing both professional teams and the country's national team.

 In 1990, Davis returned to the United States and took a position with the Wichita Falls Texans of the Continental Basketball Association (CBA).
-In 1994, the Wichita Falls franchise relocated to Chicago, Illinois.
-Davis moved with the team not only as an assistant coach, but also as a player.
-Despite not having played for five consecutive years, the then 35-year-old Davis averaged 8.3 points, 3.3 rebounds and 2.6 assists per contest for the Rockers.
+He made brief appearances as a player from 1990 to 1992, totalling 63 minutes in 5 games.
+Davis played in 18 games during the 1993–94 season and averaged 5.0 points per game.
+In 1994, the Wichita Falls franchise relocated to Chicago, Illinois, and became the Chicago Rockers.
+Davis played in 56 games for the Rockers during the 1994–95 season and averaged 8.3 points per game.

 Alabama

-Davis returned to his alma mater Alabama and served as an assistant coach from (1995–1997) under head coach David Hobbs.
+Davis returned to his alma mater Alabama and served as an assistant coach from 1995 to 1997 under head coach David Hobbs.

 Indiana

 Assistant coach

 In 1997, Davis joined the coaching staff of legendary coach Bob Knight at Indiana University.
 In his three seasons as an IU assistant, the Hoosiers compiled a 63–32 overall record and advanced to the NCAA Tournament three times.